cr3ative/rcd_330g_image_utilities/README.md

 Do you have a Noname (Linux) RCD330G?
 Do you want a custom boot logo?
 I might be able to help!

-Tested on macOS with Python 2.7.15 (default)
+Tested on macOS/Windows with Python 3 (default)

-To run these, first run:
+To run these, you need Pillow and numpy.
+Install via pip:

-`pip install Pillow`
+`pip install Pillow numpy`

 Then to convert RCD `logo.bin` file to PNG, run `rcd_to_png.py` To convert any 800x480 PNG to RCD `logo.bin`, run `png_to_rcd.py`